 Cherry Trees Affected: Cytospora canker (Leucostoma kunze) is one of the most destructive diseases to sweet and sour cherries.

 Symptoms: Cherry tree branches develop dark, depressed cankers that cause the tree branch to wilt.
 An amber-colored gum may appear at the edge of the canker.
-The canker will eventually girdle the limb and cause it to die.
+The canker will eventually girdle the limb and you’ll notice parts of the cherry tree dying.

 Causes: Black pycnidia, spore-producing structures, appear on the canker.
 These black pycnidia will turn white over time.
 In humid conditions, spore masses expel from the pycnidia.
 Rain and wind carry the spores to infect any bark wound.
 These wounds may result from sunburn, old cankers, or wood-boring insects.